peterstavrou/django-img-optimizer/README.md

     ]
 ```

-Set `OPTIMIZE_IMAGE_ROOT` to the top-level folder that contains the images that you would like to optimize. django_img_optimizer will search through all subfolders for the specified image types.
+Set `OPTIMIZE_IMAGE_ROOT` to the top-level folder containing the images that you would like to optimize. django_img_optimizer will search through all subfolders for the specified image types.

 **Example:**